-Figures 2 and 3 show languages used at home by individuals ages 5 and over3 who speak English less than "very well" in the Baltimore region and for each of the local jurisdictions as well as the percentage of the entire population that speak each language.
-Figure 1 is limited to the top 5 languages spoken by individuals in each jurisdiction.
+Figure 2 shows languages used at home by individuals ages 5 and over who speak English less than "very well" in the Baltimore region and for each of the local jurisdictions as well as the percentage of the entire population that speak each language.
+Figure 2 is sorted by the top languages at the regional level.
+The top five languages within each jurisdiction and the region are highlighted.